 Upon receiving the second Authentication frame, the authentication originator:

-Validates that 802.1X AKM indicated in AKM Suite Selector element is the same as the one indicated in the first Authentication frame.
+Validates that the(#1438) AKM indicated in AKM Suite Selector element is the same as the one indicated in the first Authentication frame.
 Otherwise processing status is set to STATUS_INVALID_AKMP.

-Extracts EAPOL PDU from the Encapsulation field, and processes it according to the behavior described in a later subclause specific to the AKMP.
+Extracts an(#1434) EAPOL PDU from the Encapsulation field, and processes it(#1433).

 The authentication originator then constructs the third Authentication of the exchange as follows: